Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 You can find here some information useful to contribute to the project.

+## Configuration

+All instance settings must be set in `open-etymology-map.ini`.
+A template for this config file can be found in  [open-etymology-map.template.ini](open-etymology-map.template.ini).

+## Deployment

+### Default instance

+The default production instance ( https://www.dsantini.it/etymology/ ) and development instance ( https://www.dsantini.it/etymology-test/ ) are deployed semi-automatically through Gitlab CI and FTP (see https://gitlab.com/dsantini/open-etymology-map/-/environments ).

+### Local development with Docker

+A local development instance can be started with Docker by running `docker-compose up` in the project root and browsing to http://localhost/ .

+### Production with Docker

+The latest version can be deployed through Docker using the image `registry.gitlab.com/dsantini/open-etymology-map` whose available tags are listed in https://gitlab.com/dsantini/open-etymology-map/container_registry/2165364.

 ## Data gathering process

 Data gathering process in ([etymologyMap](web/etymologyMap.php)):